 To get through the slump, I turned to an old standby: chocolate chip cookies.
-My grandma gave me the recipe I use most often because I like its special ingredient, pudding mix.
+My grandma gave me the recipe I use most often because I like its special ingredient, instant pudding mix.
 It is not necessary to make the pudding.
 Simply add the dry mix to the batter, and prepare to enjoy a delightfully tender cookie.
 Seriously, this chocolate chip cookie is like a regular chocolate chip cookie that went on vacation and came back in a much better mood.

 I used vanilla pudding mix tonight and added in both semi-sweet chocolate chips and white chocolate chips.
 In the past, I used chocolate pudding mix with equally satisfying results.
 I have always wanted, but have yet to try, butterscotch pudding mix.

 All day long I wondered about what new and interesting thing to bake tonight, and for the first time since I began this project I was not looking forward to baking.
 So I went back to basics.
 And you know what?
 It was really nice.

 - 1 teaspoon baking soda

 - 1 – 3.4 ounce package instant pudding mix, chocolate or vanilla

 - 1 teaspoon pure vanilla extract

 - optional: 1 cup walnuts